Private AI Assistant

 - 03Check if there's a vendor server in the loop beyond the model provider.

 Private AI isn't a marketing adjective.
-It's where your keys live, when your screen gets captured, and who can see the conversation besides you.
+It's where your keys live, when your screen gets captured, who can see the conversation besides you, and where the ability you build ends up, start with AI assistant for Mac for the full product tour.

 Common questions